blackpill/tesla-display/docs/index.markdown

 ## Usecase 2:
 In some countries(eg. China), Tesla's built-in navigation app is not good.
 You can use the mobile navigation app, and cast the screen.

+## Usecase 3:
+Share personal videos or watch some video apps that Tesla doesn't include.

 # How to use this app?
 <!-- blank line -->
 <figure class="video_container">
   <iframe width="360" height="640" src="https://www.youtube.com/embed/ixLnKFQ4EfQ" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>
 <!-- blank line -->

+# Is this app free?

+Yes.
+Only with some advertisement to support the author.

 # How to get this app?